Chokearth/OpenGL_training/README.md

 ### 07 - Slime simulation organised

 Same as the previous one but the code as been organised to simplify the management of compute shader.

+### 08 - Camera movement

+A cube and  camera movement controller to move.